pablo-abc/felte/packages/site/markdown/docs/en/latest/custom-form-controls.md

 And to let felte know the name of the field you can add the attribute `data-felte-name` with the appropriate name to the element you're using.

 Felte does not "touch" a field on an `input` event (to avoid rapidly changing error messages while typing), it'll only set the field to `touched` when the user focuses out of the field.
 If your custom control behaves like a `textarea` you may want to use a combination of `dispatchInput` and `dispatchBlur` on it.
+The following two examples show only the custom control component that would be used within a Felte form.

 ```html
 <script>